Google Pixel Buds 2a

 Main Differences

-• Ingress Protection (IP) rating is IP54, IPX4 on Google Pixel Buds 2a and IPX4 on Sony WF-C710N.
+• The Ingress Protection rating is IP54 and IPX4 on Google Pixel Buds 2a, while it is IPX4 only on Sony WF-C710N.

-• Wingtips are included with Google Pixel Buds 2a but not with Sony WF-C710N.
+• Wingtips are included with Google Pixel Buds 2a but are not included with Sony WF-C710N.

-• Driver unit size is 11 mm on Google Pixel Buds 2a and 5 mm on Sony WF-C710N.
+• The driver unit size is 11 mm on Google Pixel Buds 2a and 5 mm on Sony WF-C710N.

 • Battery life is 10 hours on Google Pixel Buds 2a and 12 hours on Sony WF-C710N.

-• AAC support is not available on Google Pixel Buds 2a but is available on Sony WF-C710N.
+• AAC support is present on Sony WF-C710N but not available on Google Pixel Buds 2a.

 Specs Comparison